a-sh-dev/hyd_ruby_terminal_app/README.md

     - Just OK
     - Happy

-In the back-end, the user's 'today entry' is finalised and saved into the user's file.
+In the back-end, the user's 'today entry' is finalised and saved into the user's file to be processed for the 5 last log entries display.

-The last 5 entries of the log is displayed according to the date and their feelings before and after.
+The last 5 entries of the log is displayed according to the date and their feelings before and after (in descending order).
 The user can navigate to the next screen to move on.

-If the user's current feeling is in the *alert/concern* category, a mental health advice and helpline will be displayed.
+If the user's current or updated feeling is in the *alert/concern* category, a general mental health tips, advice and helpline will be displayed.

-- The information is displayed to cater for the user's initial entry: sad / stress / anxious
-- A helpline number is also displayed subsequently

-A thank you for using the app is displayed with short copyright and credit info.
-The app will automatically exit in a few seconds.
+Subsequently a thank you for using the app is displayed with short copyright and credit info.
+If the user's feeling is not in the alert category, the thank you message is displayed immediately after they navigate from the log entries display section.

 #### HYD Data Structure Flowchart